cmdwtf/nRF5_SDK/README.md

 # Modifications

-Currently, this repository has two modifications to the nrfx_nfct code.
-All of the changes have been submitted as PRs to the NordicSemiconductor/nrfx repository, but I'm not sure if they'll merge them, nor when a release would follow.
+Currently, this repository has a few modifications to the nrfx_nfct and usbd code.
+Some of the changes have been submitted as PRs to the NordicSemiconductor/nrfx repository, but I'm not sure if they'll merge them, nor when a release would follow.
 I will attempt to document all the changes here as long as they're out of sync.

 * [nrfx_nfct: Add callback for RXFRAMESTART](https://github.com/NordicSemiconductor/nrfx/pull/78)
 * [nrfx_ncft: Add function to tx specific bit amount](https://github.com/NordicSemiconductor/nrfx/pull/79)
+* usbd_msc: Moved typedef to make including from C++ code work properly.